 To use the PanosFX actions, you must decompress the zip file.
 A folder will be created containing the actions file (“filename.atn”).
 I strongly recommend you create a parent folder (e.g. “Photoshop actions”) in advance and move the subfolder with the PanosFX actions therein.
 This approach will help you maintain an organized collection of Photoshop actions.

 The Actions panel is the interface that allows you to load, play (execute), create, edit, and store Photoshop actions.
 If the Actions panel is not visible select Window > Actions from Photoshop’s main menu.

 The image below shows the basic features and concepts of the Actions panel in Photoshop CC.
 The Actions panel looks very similar in Photoshop Elements and in earlier Photoshop version (CSx):

-To remove an action set from the actions panel, simply click on the set and then click on the bin icon at the bottom of the panel.
-This won’t delete the action file from your hard disk; it will merely unload the action from Photoshop.
+To remove an Action set from the Actions panel, simply click on the set and then click the trash can icon at the bottom of the panel.
+This won’t delete the action file from your hard disk; it will merely unload the Action set (and its actions) from Photoshop.